Rouen-NLP/final-lab-Benakrab/report.md

 # Context and Methodology

 In the famous lawsuit against American tobacco companies, 14 million documents were collected and digitized.
-In order to facilitate the use of these documents by the lawyers, we are in charge of setting up an automatic classification task.
+In order to facilitate the use of these documents by the lawyers, we are in charge of setting up an automatic classification task. <br>
-We have in our possesion a random sample of the documents that contains :
+We have in our possesion a random sample of the documents that contains : <br>
-    * Images of documents in jpeg format
+    * Images of documents in jpeg format <br>
-    * The extracted text from images by an optical character recognition technology
+    * The extracted text from images by an optical character recognition technology <br>
-    * A csv file that contains the paths of images and their corresponding classes In this work, the methodology followed is :
+    * A csv file that contains the paths of images and their corresponding classes <br>
+In this work, the methodology followed is : <br>
     * First, we will create a *Pandas* dataframe that contains, for each row, the path to the text file, the class of the document and the extracted text.
-As may be expected, some preprocessing operations will be performed
+As may be expected, some preprocessing operations will be performed <br>
-    * After the phase of data acquisition, we will investigate and get more insights about our dataset using charts and descriptive statistics in order to achieve a data split operation that takes into account the distribution of our classes
+    * After the phase of data acquisition, we will investigate and get more insights about our dataset using charts and descriptive statistics in order to achieve a data split operation that takes into account the distribution of our classes <br>
     * The modelisation stage consists of selecting a model that performs well according to some metric, the accuracy for instance.
 Naturally, hyperparameters optimization and error analysis will be realized too.